emilyrosenberg/worldviews/README.md

 </div>

 #### Images
 The Sign in and Sign up images are from [Unsplash](https://unsplash.com/).
-They were chosen to represent the beginning of a journey, with soem of the blue color in the rest of the surface design. <br>
+They were chosen to represent the beginning of a journey, with some of the blue color that is present in the rest of the design. <br>
 All of the post and profile images are also from [Unsplash](https://unsplash.com/).
 <br>
 The images are stored in and accessed through [Cloudinary](https://cloudinary.com).